open-telemetry/sig-end-user/.github/ISSUE_TEMPLATE/survey.md

 - [ ] Analyze data
 - [ ] Create a report
 - [ ] Write a blog post
-- [ ] Present at a maintainers meeting
+- [ ] Present findings at a maintainers meeting

 ### Notes
 #### README.md template